howerj/liblisp/liblisp.md

 <div id='BUGS'/>
 ## BUGS

 * If you manage to get a SEGFAULT then there is a bug in the code somewhere.
+It should not be possible to make the interpreter seg-fault.
 * See the "@todo" comments at the top of [liblisp.c][] to see a full list of bugs as well comments labeled with "@bug".